 He considered what this pursuit entailed.
 “My style caused me concern,” he wrote.
 “Did it have individuality or was it awkward?”

-“If there’s an idea, then the style will be subservient to the idea,” he concluded.
-“If I have an idea, that means I’m an author.”
+Ultimately he concluded, “If there’s an idea, then the style will be subservient to the idea.
+If I have an idea, that means I’m an author.”